dalewright/dalewright.github.io/readme.md

 **Melbourne, Victoria, Australia**
 2015 – 2016

-Contributed to succesfull clinical and business improvement programme, enabled by Cerner's perioperative reccomended-workflows and technology solutions.
+Contributed to succesfull clinical and business improvement project, enabled by Cerner's perioperative reccomended-workflows and technology solutions.

 ### St Stephen's Hospital, United Care Health
 **Hervey Bay, Queesland, Australia**
 2013 - 2015

+Contributed to succesfull clinical and business improvement project, enabled by Cerner's full suite of reccomended-workflows and technology services.

 > "The first HIMSS Stage 6 Hospital in Australia" [Learn More](http://www.himssanalyticsasia.org/about/pressRoom-pressrelease19.asp)